01 Invention Overview

 The protective screen is constructed from a multi-layer composite designed for UV rejection, heat reflection, durability, and compact rollability:

-1. Outer layer (sun-facing): Aluminized polyester film (similar to emergency blanket material) or vacuum-deposited aluminum on PET film.
+1. Outer layer (sun-facing): Aluminized polyester film (vacuum-deposited aluminum on PET film).
 Reflects up to 97% of infrared radiation and blocks 99%+ of UV-A and UV-B rays.
-Thickness: 12-25 microns.
+Thickness: 12–25 microns.

 2. Core layer: Woven polyester mesh or fiberglass scrim providing structural integrity, tear resistance, and dimensional stability.
-This layer ensures the screen can withstand repeated rolling/unrolling cycles (rated for 10,000+ cycles minimum).
-Thickness: 100-200 microns.
+Ensures the screen can withstand repeated deployment cycles (rated for 10,000+ cycles minimum) and maintains the stiffness needed for horizontal extension without sagging.
+Thickness: 100–200 microns.

 3. Inner layer (dashboard-facing): Soft, non-abrasive microfiber or flocked nylon surface that contacts the dashboard without scratching, scuffing, or leaving marks.
 This layer also provides minor insulation.
 Thickness: 50–100 microns.

-Total screen thickness: 0.3-0.5mm, enabling tight winding around the roller tube.
+Total screen thickness: 0.3–0.5 mm, enabling compact winding within the A-pillar roller housing.

 Operating temperature range: −40°F to 200°F (−40°C to 93°C), covering all automotive operating environments.